ravneetg/twitter/README.md

    Apache Hive 2.1

 ## Section 5.
-Known Issues and Limitations
+Known Issues and Challenges

 We face several software tool, compatibility and integration issues

-1. Python NTL package miss
+1. When we conduct sentiment analysis, we found that python 2.7 NTL package misses Vader Lexicon score file, it needs to be installed manually

+2. When using python hiver package to write hive tables, we faced TTransport Exception that prevent the hive table to be written

+3. Tableau connection to postgres and hive are challenging mainly due to permission issues

+4. It took many hours to built a IMDB SQL database.
+The schedme from IPDBPy are very convoluted and difficult to use.
+As a result, we decided to use the restful API.